tisztamo/Catwalk.jl/docs/src/index.md

 ## When to use this package

-The dynamic dispatch in Julia is very fast in itself, so speeding it up is not an easy task.
-Catwalk.jl focuses on use cases when it is not feasible to list the dynamically dispatched concrete types in the source code of the call site.
+Catwalk.jl focuses on use cases when it is not feasible to list the dynamically dispatched concrete types in the source code of the call site, and when the calculation is relatively complex or composed from different codebases.
+For simpler use cases, or when compilation overhead should be minimal, you may find better alternatives (See the list below).

 Catwalk.jl assumes the followings: